Before applying for the PUMAS internship, read the following instructions carefully.

 - Educational history (high school, college(s) attended and cumulative GPA, start and end dates of upcoming semester, etc.)

-- Career objectives (anticipated transfer school, major, etc.)
+- Career objectives (anticipated transfer school, major, etc.); interest in STEM

-- Prior commitments that overlap with the PUMAS internship program dates (June 13 to August 12, 2022) or limit your participation in a 20 to 25–hour work week over the summer
+- Prior commitments that overlap with the PUMAS internship program dates (June 12 to August 11, 2023) or limit your participation in a 20-25–hour work week over the summer

 You will also need to upload: